 Think About Sleeping Arrangements

-I’m always a fan of getting hotel cribs, especially when we have time between flights and checking in/out to a hotel or cruise, so we don’t need to drag a million things along.
+I’m always a fan of getting hotel cribs, especially when we have time between flights and checking in/out of a hotel or cruise, so we don’t need to drag a million things along.

 That said…